RishiDarkDevil/Eigenvalues/README.md

 For Both the above Reduction and Decompositions the Householder Matrices are used.

 Usage:
- - Run the R script file using "Rscript Eigenvalues_of_Covariance_Matrix.R" from command line.
+ - Run the R script file using "Rscript Eigenvalues_of_Covariance_Matrix.R" from command line(For PCA)(For Eigenvalue Calculation of Covariance Matrix).
+ - Run the R script file using "Rscript Eigenvalue_Matrix.R" from command line(For Eigenvalue Calculation of a Matrix).
  - A GUI Prompt to select the .csv file containing data matrix is presented.
 Select the .csv file containing data matrix.
  - Prints out the number of steps after which convergence is obtained, along with the Eigenvalues and Eigenvectors.(If Convergence is not attained, then change the inputs of tol, n, method in the end of the file where function is called in the Script).